Jeremy009/Pacman/README.md

 This is my assignment for Object Oriented Programming in Physics, written and compiled with Qt 5.11.
 It is a copy of the well-known Pacman game.

-The list of interresting files:</br>
+The list of interesting files:</br>
 Game.cpp</br>
 Ghosts.cpp</br>
 Health.cpp</br>